 The Neighborhood Complete Streets Commission (NCSC) is created as an advisory body by the County Board of Arlington County, Virginia.
 The NCSC will advise the Board with respect to the adoption, implementation and review of the Neighborhood Complete Streets (NCS) Program.
 Neighborhood Principal and Neighborhood Minor streets as defined in the 2011 Streets Element of the Master Transportation Plan (MTP) will be eligible under the NCS Program.

 The NCSC will advise the County Board on transforming Arlington’s neighborhood streets to the Complete Streets model, described in, and consistent with, the MTP Streets Element.
 The NCS Program is intended to (1) make streets safe for all users of all ages and abilities, including pedestrians, bicyclists, motorists and other users and (2) preserve or enhance neighborhood character and desired community attributes.

 The Master Transportation Plan, including the MTP Goals and Policies adopted November 13, 2007; the MTP Streets Element, adopted February 2, 2011, as amended from time to time; the Pedestrian Element and Bicycle Element, both adopted July 19, 2008, as amended; the Transit Element, adopted July 13, 2009, as amended from time to time; and the Parking and Curb Space Management Element, adopted November 14, 2009, as amended from time to time.
-The forth coming Neighborhood Complete Streets Program Guide; adopted by the County Board on ________________ will incorporate two key elements from the Neighborhood Traffic Calming Manual: the speeding problem definition and the speed hump criteria.
+The Neighborhood Complete Streets Program Guide, adopted by the County Board on January 28, 2016 incorporates two key elements from the Neighborhood Traffic Calming Manual: the speeding problem definition and the speed hump criteria.